fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 The <i>language</i> consists of syntax, keywords and type annotations.
 The syntax is similar to but not the same as JavaScript syntax.
 From the three parts of TypeScript, programmers have the most direct contact with the language.

-The <i>compiler</i> is responsible for type information erasure (i.e. removing the typing information) and the code transformations.
+The <i>compiler</i> is responsible for type information erasure (i.e. removing the typing information) and for code transformations.
 The code transformations enable TypeScript code to be transpiled into executable JavaScript.
-Everything related to the types is removed at compile-time, so TypeScript isn't actually genuine statically-typed code.
+Everything related to the types is removed at compile-time, so TypeScript isn't genuine statically-typed code.

 Traditionally,  <i>compiling</i> means that code is transformed from a human-readable format to a machine-readable format.
-In TypeScript, human-readable source code is transformed into another human-readable source code, so the correct term would actually be <i>transpiling</i>.
+In TypeScript, human-readable source code is transformed into another human-readable source code, so the correct term would be <i>transpiling</i>.
 However, compiling has been the most commonly-used term in this context, so we will continue to use it.

 The compiler also performs a static code analysis.
 It can emit warnings or errors if it finds a reason to do so, and it can be set to perform additional tasks such as combining the generated code into a single file.